ibm-cloud-docs/codeengine/cbr.md

 Any {{site.data.keyword.cloudaccesstraillong_notm}} or audit log events generated comes from the context-based restrictions service and not {{site.data.keyword.codeengineshort}}.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

-To get started protecting your {{site.data.keyword.codeengineshort}} resources with context-based restrictions, see the tutorial for [Leveraging context-based restrictions to secure your resources](/docs/account?topic=account-context-restrictions-tutorial).
+To get started protecting your {{site.data.keyword.codeengineshort}} resources with context-based restrictions, see [Creating context-based restrictions](/docs/account?topic=account-context-restrictions-create).

 Context-based restrictions for {{site.data.keyword.codeengineshort}} can be scoped to a location (region), project, or resource group.
 You can also limit which of your services can be accessed from {{site.data.keyword.codeengineshort}}.
 {: note}